Git — Overview, Configuration & Usage

 # only from a specific remote

-git fetch $remote
+git fetch $remotepull

-Synchronization changes from a remote repository …short for fetch
+Synchronization changes from a remote repository …short for fetch and merge

 git pull $remote $branch